alex-nicoll/dev-multi-life/README.md

 -v ~/multi-life:/root/multi-life \
 -v ~/.gitconfig:/root/.gitconfig \
 -v ~/.ssh:/root/.ssh \
--v vol-multi-life-dev:/root/host \
+-v vol-multi-life-dev:/root/.host \
 -p 127.0.0.1:8080:8080 \
 alexnicoll/multi-life-dev
 ```

 Replace `~/multi-life` with the path to the cloned multi-life repository.
 The `-v ~/multi-life:/root/multi-life` argument bind mounts the directory into the container.
 Any changes made in the container will be reflected on the host. `.gitconfig` and `.ssh` are bind mounted as well; these lines can be removed if they are unwanted.

-The `-v vol-multi-life-dev:/root/host` argument mounts a Docker volume named vol-multi-life-dev to /root/host, creating the volume if it doesn't exist.
-The volume stores the container's bash history.
-In other words, you can exit (destroy) and reenter (recreate) the container while retaining its bash history.
-The volume can be renamed, but the mount point inside the container must remain /root/host.
+The `-v vol-multi-life-dev:/root/.host` argument mounts a Docker volume named vol-multi-life-dev to /root/.host, creating the volume if it doesn't exist.
+The volume stores the bash history, Go build cache, and Go module cache.
+The volume can be renamed, but the mount point inside the container must remain /root/.host.

 The `-p 127.0.0.1:8080:8080` argument maps port 8080 of the container to port 8080 on 127.0.0.1 of the host.
 To allow external connections (e.g., to develop and test the app on a server), remove the `127.0.0.1`.